johnfraserss/ICS3U/Assignments/20 - Culminating/README.md

 When your program is run, the instructions of your game will show up.
 Your instruction page will include a button with the label "Start Game".
 When "Start Game" is clicked, the game will begin.

 Here are the criteria for your game:
-* Has your name printed in the instruction page.
+* Has your name displayed on the instruction page.
 * Is designed to be played in full screen mode (use Ctrl+Shift+R to run the program).
 * Is not similar to any exercises or assignments from this course.
 * Includes a scoring system (e.g., score as many points as you can, complete a task as quickly as you can, etc.).